 Provide support in analyzing student assessment data (ACT, MAP, SNAP, CERT, COMPASS, KYOTE, WorkKeys and KOSSA).

 Provide oversight and training over the District Evaluation Plan and KTIP.
-This is to include a onboarding process for all employees new to the district.
+This is to include an onboarding process for all employees new to the district.

 Professional Development is vital to the development of staff and forward movement of our district.
 Ensure each building is conducting effective PD for all staff and monitoring effectiveness.